dirtdog792/Learn-Typography/README.md

 Step 23
 Now we can add the horizontal spacing using flex.
 In your p selector, add a display property set to flex and a justify-content property set to space-between.

+Step 24
+Wrap everything within the .label element in a new header element.